Online Psychology Degree

 The most recent figures released by the National Association of Colleges and Employers (NACE) showed that in the year assessed, 2020-2021, only 55.3% of recent bachelor’s program graduates were employed within six months of graduation.
 While that’s higher than the 2019-2020 academic year, it trails behind employment rates for students who graduated in 2019.
 Additionally, the APA reports that roughly 64% of students who have a bachelor’s in psychology as their highest degree work in careers related to their studies.
 While that’s not a small percentage, it’s significantly less than the 74% of science and engineering students who find employment related to their fields.

 These findings speak loudly.
 If you intend to have a career in the field of psychology, a graduate degree is most certainly required.
 However, on its website, the APA still encourages students to realize the value of the interpersonal skills and communication abilities an undergraduate degree in psychology will afford the recipient.
 In fact, they have a vital tool for assessing the marketability of your degree in their Office of Precollege and Undergraduate Education.
 If you plan to get your bachelor’s in psychology for the purposes of eventually getting a master’s or doctorate, this office can offer crucial information regarding your undergraduate choices.

 The job prospects with a bachelor’s will have a wide and varied range.
-Payscale has evaluated the careers popularly pursued by degree holders of a BA in Psychology and the corresponding average entry-level earnings.
-As of April 2015 they are:
+Fortunately, the Bureau of Labor Statistics (BLS) tracks salary ranges for many of these positions.
+As of May 2022, they are: